bashybaranaba/foliohouse/README.md

 #### Live Prototype
 https://foliohouse-prototype.vercel.app/

-## Key Technologied Used
-#### Next js
-A popular open-source framework for building server-rendered React applications that enables developers to build highly performant and scalable web applications by providing a set of powerful features and optimizations out-of-the-box.
-#### Filecoin VM
-A runtime environment for smart contracts  on the Filecoin network that brings user programmability to Filecoin, unleashing the enormous potential of an open data economy.
-#### Web3 Storage
-A service that stores data redundantly across multiple Filecoin miners and the public IPFS network, provides information about where the data is stored, and retrieves data by CID.

 ## Key Features
 ### Built-in Token Economy
 Dataset creators earn tokens each time their datasets are used which can be used to cover storage costs on the platform